aaronsmunoz/aaronsmunoz/README.md

-- 👋 Hi, I’m @munozprods
+- 👋 Hi, I’m Aaron
-- 👀 I’m interested in ... learning to code
+- 👀 I’m interested in learning the world of coding
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...